mwangaben/auth/README.md

 ## Migration from v1.0

-`v1.1.0` introduces a storage abstraction that supports both GORM and Ent backends.
-The public API changed in a few mechanical ways.
-This section walks through the diffs.
+`v1.1.0` introduced a storage abstraction supporting GORM and Ent. `v1.1.1` fixed a bug in the token expiry model.
+Both change the public API in mechanical ways.

 ### 1. `NewPassport` accepts `interface{}`